teankie/conf-cdk-restaurant/README.md

 > `cdk deploy --profile {profile} {yourstackname}`

-* The stackname is `changeitPipeline`
+* The stackname is `${subdomain}Pipeline`
-* This means if you set the profile and changeit to 'conference' the command would be:
+* This means if you change the profile and change the subdomain to 'conference' the command would be:
 > `cdk deploy --profile conference conferencePipeline`
 * Deploying requires you to click yes a few times
 * Check the AWS Console, CodePipeline for the status